UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 Windows:\
 `cd ${your directory path}` \
-MAC/Linux: \
+MAC / Linux: \
 `cd /your directory path`

 ## 1. Prepare Docker containers
 ### 1.1.
 Install Docker
-Install Docker Desktop following the instruction: https://docs.docker.com/get-docker/ \
+Install Docker Desktop following the instruction: https://docs.docker.com/get-docker/

-You can test in the terminal with: \
+You can test in the terminal with:

-`docker run hello-world`  \
+`docker run hello-world`

 You will get the result from Docker:

 ![alt text](https://github.com/UW-THINKlab/Mobility-Analysis-Workflows-tutorial/blob/master/figures/Docker%20group%20result.png)